Climax Blues Band: History

 "This was at the time when we had a six album deal with Warner Brothers.
 Everyone was writing songs to try and get theirs on.
 I had a little studio set up.
 When I say little, I mean one corner of a bedroom with a Fender Rhodes electric piano, a 4-track recorder, a very small drum kit, a few guitars and one microphone.
 I remember one night just going in there, I sat down at the piano, set the recorder and just started playing the intro and chords to "I Love You".
 I wrote the whole structure of the song in a couple of takes including the key change to the solo which I thought was quite clever how it came back to the bridge.
 I then played a rough feel on my very basic drum kit.
 Next I added the guitar solo which just seemed naturally what would fit.
 I played it by bending the strings, it wasn't a slide guitar.
 Then I put the bass on, sat down and out poured the lyrics, from nowhere.
 I then sang it and did all the harmonies myself.
 But the irony of "I Love You" is that I played it to the band and they didn't like it.
 I thought it was the best and most complete song I'd ever written.
 We had our producer John Ryan come to England from L.A. to run through the tracks for our next album.
 He was sent to pre-produce our songs and asked us if anyone had any more songs.
 I said, 'I have this one but the band doesn't like it.'
 I played my cassette recording for him and he loved it, even said he thought it was a hit.
 We arrived in L.A. to record the album at Sound City Studios.
 When it came to "I Love You", our producer got Nicky Hopkins to play the grand piano.
 So it was me at the Fender Rhodes piano, Nicky by my side at the grand and John Cuffley on drums.
 The three of us laid down the basic track.
 I then put on the bass, sang it and did all the harmonies, Pete Haycock played my guitar solo with his slide and Colin Cooper wasn't even on the track.
 Then the producer decided to get a string section on the track, which was the icing on the cake.
 Warner Brothers came to the album launch at the studio for the execs to have a listen.
 They all raved about "I Love You".
 They got behind it and it became a hit.
 Personally, I thought it just sounded incredible.
 Up until the Flying the Flag album, we used to split songwriting royalties four equal ways as we were all credited with writing songs.
 For this album, we had a meeting to discuss starting to have songwriting credit split separately.
 I lost the argument to keep it all the same as before and ended up gaining 100% of my own song.
 Ironic!
-When the song became a hit (also it was the start of me then becoming a lead singer which worried the others), we had a major U.S. tour booked but both Colin and Pete didn't want to "go on the road to promote my career".
-So even with a song high up on the U.S. charts, our SECOND "bite of the cherry", so to speak, they actually chose to cancel our US tour and not back me up instead of just being grateful for another hit.
+When the song became a hit (also it was the start of me then becoming a lead singer which worried the others), we had a major US tour booked but both Colin and Pete didn't want to "go on the road to promote my career".
+So even with a song high up on the US charts, our SECOND "bite of the cherry", so to speak, they actually chose to cancel our US tour and not back me up instead of just being grateful for another hit.
 The record company was angry and basically stopped promoting our albums after that.
 I never got to tour and sing the song live so I feel slightly cheated out of performing it.
 But it became a really popular radio song and of course a lot of people fell in love because of it.
 I get emails all the time from people who actually got married because of it, even having it played as their "first dance" at their reception."